Top 11 Ways to Fix Text Messages Not Sending on Android

 • You are exceeding the character limit for text messages on your Android device.

-• There are bugs present in the software that are preventing you from sending messages.
+• There are bugs in the software preventing you from sending messages.

-These are some of the possible reasons that are preventing you from sending text messages on your Android phone.
-However, the issue might stem from reasons that aren’t mentioned in the list as well and it can be hard to point out a single one.
-But what’s easy is to go ahead and fix the problem itself, so here’s how you can do it.
+These are some reasons preventing you from sending text messages on your Android phone.
+However, the issue might stem from reasons not mentioned in the list as well, and it can be hard to point out a single one.
+But what’s easy is to go ahead and fix the problem itself.
+Let’s begin.

 Here are eleven easy ways to implement if your Android device is not sending text messages.
-Let’s begin with contacting your network service provider.
+Let’s begin by contacting your network service provider.

 1. Check With Your Network Service Provider Regarding Your SMS Plan

-All mobile carrier networks have specified rates that they charge for short message services (SMS).
-Check your account balance and ensure you have sufficient funds to cover the SMS cost.
+All mobile carrier networks have specified rates for short message services (SMS).
+Check your account balance and ensure sufficient funds to cover the SMS cost.

 You should also note that SMS fees are charged per message segment and sometimes by the number of characters.
-So, if you’re trying to send a lengthy text that exceeds the one-message character limit of your mobile carrier, make sure you have sufficient funds in your carrier account to cover the cost of the entire SMS.
+So, if you’re sending a lengthy text that exceeds the one-message character limit of your mobile carrier, ensure you have sufficient funds in your carrier account to cover the cost of the entire SMS.

-If you have sufficient funds in your account, try out other solutions listed below.
-And if the error persists, you should also reach out to your mobile carrier.
+If you have sufficient funds in your account, try other solutions listed below.

 2. Check Network Connectivity

-Make sure that the network strength in your surroundings is good enough to let you send text messages on your Android phone.
-If you find that there are no network issues in your surroundings and suspect a problem with your phone, try reinserting the SIM card.
+Ensure that the network strength in your surroundings is good enough to let you send text messages on your Android phone.
+If you find no network issues in your surroundings and suspect a problem with your phone, reinsert the SIM card.

 3. Check If the Reciever Is Allowed Incoming Messages

-Make sure that the contact or the phone number you are trying to send text messages to support incoming messages.
+Ensure that the contact or the phone number you are trying to use to send text messages supports incoming messages.
 If not, there are chances that you see an error on your end.
-You can try sending another contact a text message to see if the issue is isolated with just one contact/phone number.
+Try sending another contact a text message to see if the issue is isolated with one contact/phone number.

-If you can’t send messages to anyone – take a look at the next method.
+If you can’t send messages to anyone, take a look at the following method.

-You also want to check that Messages or your default messaging app has permission to send and receive SMS and MMS messages on your Android device.
-While this permission is always enabled by default on the official Messages app (by Google) that ships with your Android device, you might have to grant third-party SMS apps this permission manually.
+Check that Messages or your default messaging app has permission to send and receive SMS and MMS messages on your Android device.
+While this permission is enabled by default on the official Messages app (by Google) that ships with your Android device, you might have to grant third-party SMS apps this permission manually.

 Follow the steps below to check if the affected Messages app has SMS permissions.